opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/04_getting_involved/exporting_data.rst

 .. admonition:: Important
    :class: Important

    The geographical coordinates of a dataset are expressed in WGS84 by default.
-When available, you can select additional geographical projections from the drop-down displayed above the export formats.
+When made available by the data producer, you can select additional geographical projections from the drop-down displayed above the export formats.

 .. list-table::
    :header-rows: 1